Connor-Miller/loot/docs/agents/workflow.md

   unauthored, preserving their git author.
 - **A break-glass local commit** (see guard rails) — same ingest.

+When one of these lands while you have local work, the ferry folds your line in with a merge — which **signs your work** to make it a merge parent.
+So it needs a name first: an un-described working change makes `ferry` (and `dock merge`, and the `adopt` catch-up) refuse, pointing at `describe -m` (#275).
+Nothing is lost — the capture happens, the disk is untouched, and re-running after naming completes the pass.
+Edits you never captured take two passes, because naming *is* capturing.

 A genuine same-path conflict is held at its last clean state in git (ADR 0028) and surfaced by `loot conflicts`; that change can't land until you resolve it in loot.